Barry Allen (Arrowverse): Savitar

-Gustin also portrays Savitar (voiced by Tobin Bell in his exosuit which is performed by stuntman Andre Tricoteux), an evil and scarred future version of his character who is season three's main antagonist.
-Savitar is essentially Barry with no loved ones and embracing his dark side.
-Savitar's origins are a predestination paradox; he is a temporal duplicate of the Flash's future self using time travel in order to defeat Savitar.
-Although Savitar is ultimately defeated, the time remnant is spared but shunned by the rest of his friends and family for being an aberration.
-As a result, he goes back in time to set in motion the events that led to his own creation, including the death of Iris.
-Savitar's presence is "chronologically" the multiverse's first metahuman with speed.
-Naming himself after the Hindu god of motion, he is worshipped by his own cult.
-Long-held myths referenced Savitar throughout the multiverse with even Jay believing these stories, and with Savitar regarded as a worse nemesis than the Reverse-Flash, Zoom and the Thinker.
-From his prison, Savitar manipulates Julian Albert into acquiring the Philosopher's Stone, through which Doctor Alchemy can re-empower metahumans from the Flashpoint timeline.
-After manipulating Kid Flash into freeing him from his prison, Savitar next convinces Killer Frost to be his personal enforcer.
-When Savitar reveals his true identity to Barry, it forces his younger self to confront his own dark impulses and temptations that plagued him.
-Savitar's plan of Iris' murder before Barry (which would lead to his own creation), however, is ruined with the sacrifice of Earth-19's H.R.
-Wells by impersonating Iris.
-To save himself, Savitar manipulates Vibe to fragment himself throughout all of time and then goad his original self to give in to dark impulses as Savitar himself.
+Gustin also was Savitar, an evil, scarred version of Allen who is season 3's main villain.
+Savitar is essentially Barry embracing his dark side.
+Savitar's origins are a predestination paradox as he's a temporal duplicate of Barry's future self using time travel for Savitar's defeat.
+Afterwards, the time remnant is spared but shunned for being an aberration and goes back in time to set in motion events that led to his own creation.
+He named himself after the Hindu god of motion who is "chronologically" the multiverse's first metahuman with speed.
+Long-held myths referenced Savitar throughout the multiverse, which even Jay believed, resulted in a cult that worshipped him.
+From his prison in the Speed Force, Savitar manipulates Julian Albert into acquiring the Philosopher's Stone so Doctor Alchemy can re-empower metahumans from the Flashpoint timeline.
+Savitar manipulates Kid Flash into freeing him from his prison, and convinces Killer Frost to be his personal enforcer.
+Savitar reveals his true identity to Barry, forcing his original self to confront his own dark impulses and temptations.
+Savitar's plan of Iris's murder (which would lead to his own creation) is ruined with the sacrifice of H.R.
+To save himself, Savitar manipulates Vibe to fragment himself throughout all of time and then goad his original self to give in to dark impulses.
 However, both efforts are foiled by Team Flash and Savitar is erased from existence after being shot by Iris.
-In season five, Savitar has a cameo appearance when Barry and Nora time travel to season three and observe his final battle.
+Past versions of Savitar make cameo appearances during the fifth and nine seasons.